 It’s important to get a feel for what it might be like working together and our communication will start with a short informal chat over the phone to discuss what you’re looking for.
 If I feel I can support you will then be invited to attend a free no-obligation consultation appointment lasting 50-minutes.

-If you then decide to enter into therapy you will be offered a designated slot which will be the same time each week.
-I only offer weekly appointments to protect our sense of flow, rapport and continuity
+If you then decide to enter into therapy you will be offered your own dedicated weekly appointment slot.
+Please note I can only see clients on a weekly basis in order to protect our sense of continuity, flow and rapport.

 What can I expect in the consultation session?

-Understandably one of the first questions people ask is how long will I be in therapy?
+One of the first questions people often ask is how long will I be in therapy?
 It’s impossible to answer this as self-exploration is a journey and not a destination.
 It is above all a process.

-Whilst it can be helpful to have an idea of what you’d like to work on not everyone understands what’s troubling them and that’s totally OK too.
+Whilst it can be helpful to have an idea of what you’d like to work on not everyone knows what’s troubling them and that’s totally OK too.

-I personally feel wary of practitioners claiming to offer quick-fix solutions to lifelong problems.
-Of course, significant gains can be made in a relatively short time frame (for example 6 – 12 sessions) but it’s also important to manage our expectations and not put yourself under unnecessary pressure.
+I personally feel wary of practitioners claiming to offer quick-fix solutions to lifelong problems, of course significant gains can be made in a relatively short time frame but it’s also important to manage our expectations and not put ourselves under unnecessary pressure.

 We are not broken machines with faulty components to diagnose and fix.
 We may be hurt but we can heal.
 Be patient with yourself and the process.